silviogreuel/esm/README.md

-      --secured_logstash_endpoint  target logstash tcp endpoint was secured by TLS --test_level=                target logstash tcp endpoint was secured by TLS --test_environment=          target logstash tcp endpoint was secured by TLS
+      --secured_logstash_endpoint  target logstash tcp endpoint was secured by TLS --test_level=                target logstash tcp endpoint was secured by TLS --test_environment=          target logstash tcp endpoint was secured by TLS --repeat_times=              repeat the data from source N times to dest output, use align with parameter regenerate_id to amplify the data size
+  -r, --regenerate_id              regenerate id for documents, this will override the exist document id in data source

 Help Options:
   -h, --help                       Show this help message